-Headquartered in Tokyo, Japan, Sumitomo Chemical Group is one of Japan’s leading chemical companies.
+Headquartered in Tokyo, Sumitomo Chemical Group is one of Japan’s leading chemical companies.
 The group is comprised of more than 160 companies operating worldwide, offering a diverse range of products globally in the fields of petrochemicals, energy and functional materials, IT-related chemicals and materials, health and crop science products, and pharmaceuticals.

 Solving the SDGs presents business with a myriad of challenges to solve.
-For example, in recent decades there has been impressive growth in food production globally, mainly attributed to the development of improved, disease-resistant varieties of staple crops; the increased use of chemical fertilizers and pesticides; and the expansion of irrigated cropland.
+For example, in recent decades there has been impressive growth in food production globally, mainly attributed to the development of improved, disease-resistant varieties of staple crops; the increased use of chemical fertilisers and pesticides; and the expansion of irrigated cropland.
 However, food production per capita has actually declined.
 With our global population estimated to reach 10 billion by 2050, demand will continue to outstrip food yields.

 Get to know the team: